dexteruseslinux/uwuTools/uwuTerm/README.md

 ## A terminal emulator that breadtard wrote as a joke.
 Most of the readme is still the same.

-### Why are you putting it on github then?
-because some guy in a discord server asked me lol

 ### How do i install it?
 On arch: `makepkg -si`